-- 1. The internship coordinator appoints on behalf of the Board of Examiners, the examiners as supervisors for the internship. - 2.
+- 1. The internship coordinator decides on behalf of the programme management whether a proposed internship meets the requirements. - 2.
+The internship coordinator assigns on behalf of the Board of Examiners, the examiners as supervisors for the internship as well as the second thesis examiners. - 3.
 The programme management lays down the requirements that internships must meet in terms of nature and content in the form of internship regulations.
-These regulations are published on the Student Portal. - 3.
-The internship coordinator decides on behalf of the programme management whether a proposed internship meets the requirements. - 4.
+These regulations are published on the Student Portal. - 4.
 For each internship a supervisor will be appointed as examiner by the Board of Examiners. - 5.
 The student will undertake one internship supervised and assessed by the Faculty over the course of the programme.